 From here, Princess Máxima took centre stage at the baptism of the Henry Hudson Tulip at the dock of Battery Park.
 The tulip, which will blossom into a vibrant orange, was bred by the Institute of Horticultural Plant Breeding in Wageningen, and will be officially listed in the International Register of Tulips of the Dutch Royal General Bulb Growers Association.
 Princess Máxima also presented Mayor Bloomberg with 100,000 Henry Hudson Tulip bulbs to be planted throughout the five boroughs in the coming fall.

 The baptism was followed by a lunch in Battery Park, where the Princess briefly spoke of her fond memories of Battery Park, and of New York.
 “Battery Park is where I went out rollerblading with a nice Dutchman, who would later ask me to marry him,” she said, before noting that “with the benefit of hindsight, my five years in New York may well have been a necessary step to get to where I am now, and I am hugely grateful for it.”

 Day two of the official visit was concluded by a dinner at Bridgewaters Restaurant, to celebrate the International Water Forum H209.
 HRH the Prince of Orange gave a speech to those in attendance.

-Click here to view the thread regarding the anniversary visit.Filed under Dutch Royals
+Click here to view the thread regarding the anniversary visit.Filed under The Netherlands

-Tagged Bilateral Relations, Flower Baptism, Hillary Rodham Clinton, King Willem-Alexander, Military, Official Visit, Queen Máxima, United States of America.
+Tagged Anniversary, Bilateral Relations, Flower Baptism, Hillary Rodham Clinton, King Willem-Alexander of The Netherlands, Literature, Military, Official Visit, Queen Máxima of the Netherlands, United States of America.